Browse our jobs and apply for your next role.

 She adds: “If organisations want a solid chance at addressing the talent shortage problem, many realise they will need to get creative and hire from sources they might not have previously considered.
 If a potential candidate has the primary skill set but not the technical knowledge, it could be organising training sessions or upskilling them to get them up to speed.”

-Several factors that contribute to a holistic employee experience: adequate pay, a clear career advancement path in a company, flexibility, hybrid work arrangements, and upskilling and reskilling opportunities for career advancement.
+Several factors contribute to a holistic employee experience: adequate pay, a clear career advancement path in a company, flexibility, hybrid work arrangements, and upskilling and reskilling opportunities for career advancement.

 According to Toby Truscott, Managing Director at Michael Page Japan, “It is important not to underestimate the impact of having changes to working conditions thrust suddenly upon us as a result of the pandemic.
 Whilst many have enjoyed working remotely, many have also experienced isolation and fatigue.
 Moving forward, it is important to provide choices to employees.”